NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - X cannot grab break
 - GRKnJs have at a minimum 17 intangible travel frames and will hit on at least frame 29
 - 4As are grabbable the entire duration
-- Sleep state (Kabuto 2X)
-    - Cannot sub until later
-    - Resets the combo counter
 - Wake up attacks added.
 If holding A or B on frame 15 of a neutral getup, the character will transition to a get up attack.
 These are fully intangible for four frames and then immune to mids and highs until the hitbox disappears.
 They are -21 on block
-- Optional default settings changed:
-    - 60 to 90 seconds
-- Training default settings changed:
-    - 2P Action changed to 2P Control
-    - Chakra Recovery changed to OFF
-    - Show Inputs changed to OFF
-- Added new blood texture for certain types of damage
 - All hitstun states cannot high crush anymore (low hitting counter attacks)
 - HP Pools have been normalized, to reduce variance
 - Guard Break (Airborne and Grounded) ability to shake out is reduced to a minimum of 40 frames (from 30)
 - Running side steps have been given the ability to track onto the opponent from any distance, these were modelled after those in REV3 to allow new uses for offensive approaching and counterplaying chicken blocking.
 This also allows running step to turn around to face the opponent when back turned.
 - It was determined that the defensive power of Jump-Back was too powerful and made the game overly defensive.
 Many new system mechanics hope to provide universal counterplay to jumping for all characters.
-- When you run the game without a memory card, everything will be correctly unlocked now (e.g. Difficulty 4)
-- Rounds default to 3 in options
-- Default Menu Option is "Battle Mode" instead of "Three Man Cell"
 - Damage for "reversal" supers has been normalized down across the board
-- Slide inputs have been introduced.
-These inputs are common in Tekken and Soul Calibur.
-Simply slide your thumb/finger from the first button to the second quickly to use.
 - The moves that activate even when blocked (example Chouji 8A) will also activate when clashing the initial hitbox
 - Jump attacks have been changed across the cast to make them all air throwable
 - Airthrows are invulnerable during the animation to avoid being hit out of a successful air throw by a move like Itachi’s jA